Buying Used Espresso Machines & Grinders – Kev’s Guide

 These machines tend to pull shots at 15 – 19 bars of pressure, and utilize something known as a pressurised basket.

-Pressurised baskets under high pressure do a good job of mimicking the look of a adequately pulled shot of espresso coffee with almost no home barista skills required, as they force the espresso through one tiny hole in the bottom of the basket under high pressure, which creates the foam which looks like espresso coffee crema.
+Pressurised baskets under high pressure do a good job of mimicking the look of a adequately pulled shot of espresso coffee with almost no home barista skills required, as they force the espresso through one tiny hole in the bottom of the basket under high pressure, which creates the foam which looks like espresso crema.

 Then we have home barista machines.
-These are home espresso coffee machines with similar attributes to commercial espresso machines, which are capable of true cafe-quality espresso.
+These are home espresso machines with similar attributes to commercial espresso machines, which are capable of true cafe-quality espresso.

 Tip them well, tell everyone about them, keep them in business – as coffee shops like this are few and far between.